madara-alliance/madara-orchestrator/README.md

 # Madara Orchestrator 🎭

-Madara Orchestrator is a service that runs parallel to Madara, managing critical jobs for block processing, proof generation, data submission, and state transitions.
+The Madara orchestrator is designed to be an additional service which runs in parallel to Madara and handles various critical jobs that ensure proper block processing, proof generation, data submission and state transitions.

 > 📝 **Note**: These instructions are verified for Ubuntu systems.
 While most steps remain similar for macOS, some package names and installation commands may differ.